What Size Moka Pot Should You Buy? Moka Pot Size Guide

 When it comes to Moka pot sizes there are a lot you can choose from.
 Even though the original Bialetti Moka pot was made to brew three cups of Moka pot coffee at once, now you can find a Moka pot as small as 2 oz or one cup.
 Moka pot sizes go to the other extreme as well.
 Even though most regular models go to 9 cups, there are some large capacity Moka pots that give you as much as 12 cups of Moka pot coffee with a single brew.

-How Do You Choose the Perfect Moka Pot for You?
+How Do You Choose the Perfect Moka Pot?

 Choosing the right Moka pot can be a tricky task.
 You should consider many different aspects and if you aren't used to making Moka pot coffee it might be even harder as you won't know for sure how much coffee you'll need.
 Let's see what will help you choose the right size Moka pot.